In-Heat Wheat Corn and Crab ChowderBy Flying Dog Brewery

 - To make this corn and crab chowder, chop green onions and celery stalks.

-- Open beer and consume at your leisure.
+- Open an In-Heat Wheat by Flying Dog Brewery and consume at your leisure.

 - Cook sufficient amount of bacon to have 2 Tbsp of drippings.
 Mmm.
 Drippings.